 Traumatized people in Vienna: Hemayat fights for support!

-In Vienna, the Hemayat association, known for its support and care of traumatized people with torture and war experiences, recently pointed out the increasing demand for its services at a press conference.
-Managing Director Cecilia Heiss reported that around 1,800 people were already looked after in 2024, but there are still around 500 people on the waiting list.
-"The offer has now become diverse and often also emerged from necessity," said Heiss.
-Despite the success in the care, the association is forced to actively approach its communities due to limited resources, which illustrates the need for low -threshold offers for the affected children, as mentioned in a report by
+In Vienna, the Hemayat association, known for its support and care of traumatized people who have experienced torture and war, recently pointed out the increasing demand for its services at a press conference.
+Managing director Cecilia Heiss reported that around 1,800 people have already been cared for in 2024, but there are currently around 500 people on the waiting list.
+“The offering has now become diverse and often arose out of necessity,” explained Heiss.
+Despite the successes in care, the association is still forced to not actively approach its communities due to limited resources, which illustrates the need for low-threshold offers for the children affected, as in a report by orf.at mentioned.

-A central topic in Hemayat's work is the documentation of torture, which according to the medical director Siroos Mirzaei is becoming increasingly important.
-The increasing number of torture worldwide, as Amnesty International reports, shows the urge for quick help.
-Hemayat has been cooperating with doctors without limits for almost a decade to meet the great need for medical and psychological support in Austria.
-Laura Lyser, managing director of doctors without borders Austria, emphasizes that more and more people are forced to flee from their home countries.
-The UNHCR figures show that 123 million people were affected last year, and the tendency shows no signs of repentance.
+A central theme in Hemayat's work is the documentation of torture, which, according to medical director Siroos Mirzaei, is becoming increasingly important.
+The increasing number of torture cases worldwide, as Amnesty International reports, shows the need for quick help.
+Hemayat has been cooperating with Doctors Without Borders for almost a decade to meet the great need for medical and psychological support in Austria.
+Laura Leyser, managing director of Doctors Without Borders Austria, emphasizes that more and more people are being forced to flee their home countries.
+UNHCR figures show that 123 million people were affected last year and the trend shows no signs of reversing.